 Note that these settings prioritize High Performance.
-If you have a PC that barely meets the minimum or recommended system requirements so you can skip this step if you have a powerful PC and don’t want to sacrifice your visual settings for extra performance.
+If you have a PC that barely meets the minimum or recommended system requirements, you can skip this step, and if you have a powerful PC and don’t want to sacrifice your visual settings for extra performance keep on reading.

 So without any further ado, let’s get started: